gsdevme/phoenix-docs/contributing/roadmap.rst

 - Refactored (to Model and Component Layers)
 - Deleted

-Components and bundles considered to have met the goals of the :ref:`coding-standards` document will be tagged as being suitable for 1.0.
+Components and bundles considered to have met the goals of the :ref:`phoenix-contributing-coding-standards` document will be tagged as being suitable for 1.0.
+:ref:`A guide to current bundle refactoring can be seen here<phoenix-bundles-index>`

 Pre 1.0:
 --------